ToniWestbrook/repeatfs/README.md

 repeatfs replicate -r <replication destination> <provenance file>
 ```

 **Path to a file's provenance graph** - like the provenance record, this is also a VDF.
-RepeatFS visualizes provenance by generating an HTML file that can be vieweed in any browser:
+RepeatFS visualizes provenance by generating an HTML file that can be viewed in any browser:
 ```
 <RepeatFS mount directory>/<any sub directories>/<file name>+/<file name>.provenance.html
 ```